 This post may contain affiliate links.Please read our disclosure policy.

-A slice of carrot pineapple cake garnished with walnuts lying on its side on a white plate stacked on a teal plate with a fork.
+A slice of carrot pineapple cake garnished with walnuts on a white plate.

-This moist Carrot Cake with Pineapple and Cream Cheese Frosting is one of the best carrot cakes you will ever try!
+This moist carrot cake with pineapple and velvety cream cheese frosting is one of the best carrot cakes you will ever try!
 It is supremely moist and tastes super delicious but is actually so easy to make at home with simple ingredients.

 What I love about this cake is that you can make it quickly without any fancy equipment – no mixer needed, just a whisk and two bowls!
 A perfect cake for special occasions like Easter or Thanksgiving that can be made in advance and tastes even better on the next day.